saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 In the next steps we will set up our development / trial environment for the exercise.

+For the HANA 'sidecar' there are two options depending on what you want to accomplish.
+The first option will be to emulate having a sidecar and just use the HANA database that is on the S/4HANA trial appliance.
+The second option will be to use a HANA database on SAP Cloud Platform.
+The latter option is of course more work and potentially more expensive.

 ## Steps

 Here are the steps for completing the exercise prerequisites.